xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 ### Replication

-ArangoDB offers two ways of data replication within a cluster, synchronous and asynchronous.
+AvocadoDB offers two ways of data replication within a cluster, synchronous and asynchronous.
 In this section we explain some details and highlight the advantages and disadvantages respectively.